xplosionmind/tommi.space/content/notes/public/Now.md

 ## Projects, ideas, and collaborations

 In the meanwhile, I am continuing to wander around Italy to take part and/or assist to interesting things that happen.
-I take note of the most important stuff [here](/stuff 'Stuff - tommi.space'), and <a href='/tutto' hreflang='it' target='_blank' title='Tutto quello che ho fatto'>here</a> I log everything (literally anything) I have done.
+I take note of the most important stuff [here](https://tommi.space/stuff 'Stuff - tommi.space'), and <a href='https://tommi.space/tutto' hreflang='it' title='Tutto quello che ho fatto'>here</a> I log everything (literally anything) I have done.